HBIbidunni/alx-higher_level_programming/0x11-python-network_1/README.md

 ## 5 Project tasks descriptions :thought_balloon: :page_with_curl: :writing_hand:

-* The following examples form a part of the tasks in this project:
+-- The following examples form a part of the tasks in this project:

 0. __What's my status? #0__
-Write a Python script that fetches __https://intranet.hbtn.io/status__.
+Write a Python script that fetches __https://intranet.hbtn.io/status__

-__Requirements__:

 - You must use the package requests.
 - You are not allowed to import any other packages than requests.